EmilyMansfield/minild66/README.md

   - Started to add a network protocol using UDP.
 Aiming to finish this before moving on, since multiple on screen characters are required to do much of anything else

+###Day 4
+  - Started to add a GameContainer to encapsulate each game
+  - Added game creation to the server using GameContainer
+  - Clients can now join games if they have room
+    - Details are given in `config.json`
+  - Game state wraps a Game Container, with the client controlling one character
+    - TODO Still needs to be synced with other clients

+With only 3 days left it may look like there's a lot left to do (and frankly, there is), but at this point the rendering and network engine are mostly complete.
+What remains is to add gameplay and ensure that client/server sync correctly with correct packet-loss handling.
+Which doesn't quite sound like as much!
+Maybe I'll finish on time after all.